NLarsen15/OTSO/README.md

 1. If Python is not already on your system follow these steps
   - Enter `sudo apt-get install python` into your terminal to get the latest Python verison installed. (note this will install Python3)
   - Download the Python3 development tools by entering `sudo apt-get install python3-dev` into the command terminal.
-  - Install the Numpy package needed to use f2py by entering `sudo apt-get install python-numpy` into the same terminal
+  - Install the Numpy package needed to use f2py by entering `sudo apt-get install python3-numpy` into the same terminal
 2. Download gfortran onto your linux system by entering `sudo apt-get install gfortran` into your command terminal.
 3. You can then compile OTSO using the same methods outlined above in the manual install instructions, however in the last step you must enter `f2py3 -c -m MiddleMan MiddleMan.f95 OTSOlib.a` instead.
 If you wish to use the `Linux_and_Mac_OTSO_Compiler.sh` compiler you will need to edit the code slightly.
 Open the compiler file and change the `f2py` command to `f2py3` the compiler will now work for you if you run it.
   - You may need to grant your computer permission before you can execute the `Linux_and_Mac_OTSO_Compiler.sh` file.
 To do this have the terminal open in the directory containing the compiler file and enter `chmod 755`, the file should now be able to run on your system.